takenet/blip-docs/source/includes/en/extensions/chat-history.md

 | uri    | **/threads**                             |
 | to     | **postmaster@msging.net** (not required) |

-<aside class="notice">Note: With the media expiration, to retrieve MediaLink messages with valid url, use the <b>'refreshExpiredMedia=true'</b> querystring.
+<aside class="notice">Note: With the media expiration, to retrieve MediaLink messages with a valid url, use the <b>'refreshExpiredMedia=true'</b> querystring.
 </aside>

 <!-- ### Get average response time